nikomatsakis/babysteps/babysteps/_posts/2017-02-21-non-lexical-lifetimes-using-liveness-and-location.md

 - Our earliest thoughts assumed continuous regions (e.g., [RFC 396]).
   The idea was that the region for a reference ought to correspond to some continuous bit of control-flow, rather than having "holes" in the middle.
-In this work, though, that is not necessarily the case (e.g., the region for the variable `p` in our example includes B/0 and B/4 but excludes B/1).
-Instead, we lean on the **liveness requirements** to ensure that the region contains all paths from where a reference is created to where it is eventually dereferenced.
+  - The example in this post shows the limitation of this, however.
+Note that the region for the variable `p` includes B/0 and B/4 but excludes B/1.
+  - This is why we lean on **liveness requirements** instead, so as to ensure that the region contains all paths from where a reference is created to where it is eventually dereferenced.
-- At various points, we toyed with giving variables multiple types, e.g.  by adopting SSA form, or -- in a more extreme variant -- by giving every variable its own type at each point, as in Ericson2314's [stateful MIR for Rust][smr].
-Giving variables a single type, however, seems to fit better with Rust (and, not coincidentally, MIR), where local variables are really slots that can be borrowed and mutated indirectly.
-It is also nice to not need so many region variables for the analysis.
-- As I wrote earlier, at the rustc design sprint we came up with a system that is, I believe, equivalent to this one.
-In particular, that was the origin of the precise definition of `(R1 <= R2) @ P` constraints, which in my previous post had only a kind of vague semantics.
-However, that system did not encode liveness constraints directly, but instead arrived at them by using distinct types at each point and adding "transfer" constraints for values that were live across a statement.
+- An alternative solution might be to consider continuous regions but apply an SSA or SSI transform.
+  - This allows the example in this post to type, but it falls down on more advanced examples, such as [vec-push-ref][vpr].
+In particular, it's possible for subregion relations to arise without a variable being redefined.
+  - You can go farther, and give variables a distinct type type at each point in the program, as in Ericson2314's [stateful MIR for Rust][smr].
+But even then you must contend with invariance or you have the same sort of problems.
+  - Exploring this led to the development of the "localized" subregion relationship constraint `(r1 <= r2) @ P`, which I had in mind [in my original series][outlives] but which we elaborated more fully at the rustc design sprint.
+  - The change in this post versus what we said at the sprint is that I am using one type per variable instead of one type per variable per statement; I am also explicitly using the results of an earlier liveness analysis to construct the constraints, whereas in the sprint we incorporated the liveness into the region inference itself (by reasoning about which values were live across each individual statement and thus creating many more inequalities).

 There are some things I've left out of this post.
 Hopefully I will get to them in future posts, but they all seem like relatively minor